nutanix-japan/nai-llm/docs/llmmgmt/llm_pre_reqs.md

 We will use nip.io address to assign FQDNs for our Nginx Ingress and Istio by using the 4 IPs that we just reserved in the previous section for use in the next section.
 We will leverage the ``NIP.IO`` with the vip and self-signed certificates.

-We will need a total of three/four IPs for the following:
+We will need a total of four IPs for the following:

 ### Management Cluster